bballew/54gene-wgs-germline/docs/source/corepipeline.rst

 **In full mode only:**

 Trimmed reads are aligned to the reference genome using `BWA <https://github.com/lh3/bwa>`_ in ``rule align_reads``.
 The read1 and read2 data are combined into a single output BAM per FASTQ pair.
 If samples were run over several lanes (e.g. 4 lanes), each per-lane read1 and read2 FASTQ pair will be aligned individually, then combined during the subsequent deduplication step (see ``rule mark_duplicates``).
 This helps with efficient alignment by running multiple smaller alignments in parallel.
-The read group IDs of the BAM files will include the centre ID specified in the ``config.yaml`` under the ``center_id`` parameter.
+The read group IDs of the BAM files will include the sequencing centre ID specified in the ``config.yaml`` under the ``center_id`` parameter.

 The output of ``rule align-reads``  will be multiple aligned, sorted BAMs for each readgroup of a particular sample, found as ``results/mapped/<readgroup>.bam``.
 These BAMs will be flagged as temp, so they will be automatically removed unless run with the ``--notemp`` Snakemake flag (see `Snakemake documentation <https://snakemake.readthedocs.io/en/stable/executing/cli.html#BEHAVIOR>`_).